 Marketing is an investment.
-It is an investment in your brand, your people, your products and your customers.
-And, just like the investments in one’s portfolio, bottom line IS the bottom line.
+It is an investment in your brand, your people, your products, and your customers.
+And, just like the investments in one’s portfolio, the bottom line IS the bottom line.
 So, what does it take to ensure marketing ROI?

 Take a holistic look at sales and marketing

 Effective marketing doesn’t happen in a vacuum.
 Marketing touches nearly every aspect of an organization, both internal and external.
 Therefore, marketing goals shouldn’t be set in a silo.
 That said, it’s important to understand the connection and interplay between various strategies, tactics, and teams in order to effectively evaluate what’s working and where there is room for improvement.
 Simply put, you need to know what role sales, marketing, customer service, etc. are each playing in achieving results.
 Yes, integration is key to success but it is also critical to be able to evaluate each component independently.